skills/response-templates/step-feedback/welcome.md

 As you complete each step, I will respond in the comments to:

-- check your work and give feedback.
+- check your work and give feedback
 - share next steps
 - occasionally share tips
 - congratulate you when you finish!